Paintings, February 2009

 Harvest Basket in Beulah Land, “Where have all the flowers gone?
 Gone

-to young maid every one.
-Where have all the young maid gone?
+to young maids every one.
+Where have all the young maids gone?
 Gone to

 young men every one.
 Where have all the young men gone?
 Gone to

 soldiers every one.
 Where have all the soldiers gone?
 Gone to

 graveyards every one.
 Where have all the graveyards gone?
 Gone to

 flowers every one.
 Where have all the flowers…”

 It says on the painting, ”Yes, we will go down into the

 #4 February 2009 complete.
 And now it says on the painting

 something like, We will be dirt at the bottom, but we will live. “